 But within marriage, God encourages a husband and wife to have sex.
 Genesis 1:28 is a great example.

 And God said to them, “Be fruitful and multiply and fill the earth . . . ” Genesis 1:28 (NASB)

 Here God commands Adam and Eve to engage in sexual activity including intercourse in order to populate the earth.
 This command has never been revoked.
 In fact, it was repeated in Genesis 8:17and 9:1, 7.
 Sexual activity culminating in intercourse was God’s idea.

 The Song of Solomon is the most sensuous and sexually explicit book in the Bible.
 Chapter four of the book describes sexual foreplay and intercourse between a husband and wife.
 There are no negative statements in the book.
 There are no commands to pray before having sex.
 There are no warnings.
-Imagine an entire book of the Bible given to expressions of love between a husband and wife, including sexual touching which ends in intercourse.
+Imagine an entire book of the Bible given to expressions of love between a husband and wife, including sexual touching which ends in intercourse and orgasm.
 Imagine an entire chapter describing a love symphony!